 Transfer students: Wayne Experience (WE) will be automatically waived if a student transfers a minimum of 24 credits to WSU.
-Advanced Placement (AP) tests, International Baccalaureate (IB) tests, CLEP exams, and High School Dual Enrollment do not count towards waiving WE.
+Advanced Placement (AP) tests, International Baccalaureate (IB) tests, CLEP exams, High School Dual Enrollment, and Early/Middle College DO NOT count towards waiving WE.

 Belonging: will foster a sense of belonging and connection; cultivate the development and expanding of relationships; meet students where they are; and promote their sense of personal purpose at Wayne State University.

 Acculturation to the academic community: will promote an understanding of what it means to be a Wayne State Student, including grasping the value of a liberal education and general education along with linking theory to practice by participating as a member of a diverse and inclusive academic community.